shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 If you add line-items (products, discounts, etc.) in your `cart`-script it may be necessary to manually recalculate the cart.
 After changing the price definitions in the cart, the total prices of the cart are not recalculated automatically, the recalculation will only happen automatically after your whole script was executed.

-But if your script depends on updated and recalculated prices, you can recalculate the whole cart manually.
+But if your script depends on updated and recalculated prices, you can recalculate the entire cart manually.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 ```twig